jareware/JSON-DTO/README.md

 Note that we have omitted the `url` field here, but it could just as well have been provided.
-In fact, you can add any additional fields to the body, and they won't have an effect on `merge(DTO)` unless you explicitly specify.
+In fact, you can add any additional fields to the body, and they won't have an effect on `merge(DTO)` unless you explicitly specify within that method.

 Finally, to create a new note, for example with route `POST /notes` and the same request body as above: